Savetang19/Cassette-tape-project/README.md

 If you want to run this program please use [app.py](app.py).

-The program includes six menus for the user's convenience.
+The program includes seven menus for the user's convenience.

 * Inset new tape.
 * Search tape from collection.